 The bill amends Michigan's election law by updating section 509bb to enhance the process of maintaining voter registration records.
-It specifies that a clerk cannot cancel an elector's registration solely based on their failure to vote.
+It prohibits clerks from canceling an elector's registration solely based on their failure to vote.
 Additionally, it mandates that the Secretary of State must send a notice to registered electors who have not voted in the past eight years, providing them with a prepaid return card to verify their current address.
-This notice informs them of the need to respond to maintain their registration status and outlines the consequences of failing to do so.
+The notice informs them that failure to respond or vote by a specified deadline may result in their registration being challenged or canceled.

 Statutes affected: